Marguerite Louise d'Orléans: Grand Princess of Tuscany

-Mattias de' Medici, brother to the incumbent Grand Duke's and her bridegroom's uncle, conveyed Marguerite Louise to Tuscany in a fleet comprising nine galleys, three Tuscan, three on loan from the Republic of Genoa and another three from the Papal States.
+Mattias de' Medici, brother to the incumbent Grand Duke and her bridegroom's uncle, conveyed Marguerite Louise to Tuscany in a fleet comprising nine galleys, three Tuscan, three on loan from the Republic of Genoa and another three from the Papal States.
 Against all protocol, Charles of Lorraine saw her off at Marseille.
 The party arrived in Tuscany on 12 June, the bride disembarking at Livorno, and, to much pageantry, she made her formal entry into Florence on 20 June.
 Their wedding celebrations, the most lavish spectacle Florence had hitherto seen, included of a cortège of over three hundred carriages.
 As a wedding gift, Grand Duke Ferdinando, the bridegroom's father, presented her with a pearl the "size of a small pigeon's egg".

 Marguerite Louise and Cosimo greeted each other with indifference, and, according to Sophia, Electress of Hanover, they only slept together once a week.
 Marguerite Louise, two days after their marriage, demanded possession of the Tuscan crown jewels from Cosimo, who replied that he did not have the authority to give them.
 The jewels that she did manage to get from Cosimo she tried to smuggle out of Tuscany, only to be stopped by the Grand Duke.
-Marguerite Louise's indifference, after this incident, turned to hatred, compounded by her continued love for Charles of Lorraine, from whom she was forced to part at Marseilles.
+Marguerite Louise's indifference, after this incident, turned to hatred, compounded by her continued love for Charles of Lorraine, from whom she was forced to part at Marseille.
 On one occasion, she threatened to break a bottle over Cosimo's head if he did not leave her chamber.
 Her hatred of Cosimo, however, did not prevent their doing their mutual duty by having children: Grand Prince Ferdinando in 1663, Anna Maria Luisa in 1667 and Gian Gastone in 1671.

 Marguerite Louise's unconventional behaviour lead to sour relations with the family.
 She argued with the Grand Duchess Vittoria over precedence, and with Grand Duke Ferdinando over her spending.
 Her spending habits not only spelled conflict with the Grand Duke, but made her unpopular with the Florentines.
-This was compounded by her free-spirited conduct, such as having two grooms who frequent her chamber at all hours.
+This was compounded by her free-spirited conduct, such as having two grooms who would frequent her chamber at all hours.